ezramuskat/InvestorBot/README.md

 NOTE The Free Version of this API key has a capacity of 100 queries.
 After that a new API key is required.

 ## 5. Set up your config file

-Create a file titled .env.
-In this file, put your AWS login information and your API key to keep them secret.
+Your AWS login information and API key will be stored in a .env file on your computer to keep them secret.
+To add them automatically to all files in this project using this information, manually edit the variables inside the example.env file to match the values selected for the DB_host_nane, DB_User_name, DB_Password, DB_name, and API key.

 ## 6. Running the Stock Analysis Tool